fthomas/crjdt/README.md

 ## Other implementations

-Currently crjdt is the only public implementation of the JSON CRDT.
+Currently crjdt is the only public implementation of the JSON CRDT described in the [paper][paper.abs] by **Kleppmann** and **Beresford**.
 We will list other implementations here as soon as they become available.

 If you know an implementation that is not listed here, please submit a PR!